whizzml/examples/readme.md

 - `ordinal-encoder` Given a dataset, encodes categorical fields using ordinal ecoding, which uses a single column of integers to represent field classes (levels).
+- `batch-explanations` A simple way to perform many predictions with explanations

 ## How to install